cschetan77/front-end-int-prep/HTML_CSS/README.md

 ## Quick Keyboard Navigation Testing Steps

 1. **Use the Tab and Shift+Tab keys**
-   - Navigate forward and backward through all interactive elements (links, buttons, form fields) to ensure focus moves logically and predictably[1][2].
+   - Navigate forward and backward through all interactive elements (links, buttons, form fields) to ensure focus moves logically and predictably.

 2. **Check Focus Visibility**
-   - Confirm a clear visible focus indicator (like outlines or highlights) appears on every focused element so users can see where they are[3][2].
+   - Confirm a clear visible focus indicator (like outlines or highlights) appears on every focused element so users can see where they are.

 3. **Test Activation with Enter and Space**
-   - Use Enter or Spacebar to activate buttons, links, checkboxes, toggles, and dropdowns, verifying they respond properly without a mouse[1][2].
+   - Use Enter or Spacebar to activate buttons, links, checkboxes, toggles, and dropdowns, verifying they respond properly without a mouse.

 4. **Verify No Keyboard Traps**
-   - Ensure users can navigate out of modals, menus, dialogs, or any interactive widget using Tab, Shift+Tab, or Escape without getting stuck[1][4].
+   - Ensure users can navigate out of modals, menus, dialogs, or any interactive widget using Tab, Shift+Tab, or Escape without getting stuck.

 5. **Use Arrow Keys for Navigation**
-   - In dropdowns, menus, or radio button groups, verify arrow keys allow navigating and selecting options[4][2].
+   - In dropdowns, menus, or radio button groups, verify arrow keys allow navigating and selecting options.

 6. **Logical Tab Order**
-   - Confirm the navigation order follows the visual and reading order, so users don’t jump around confusingly[1][2].
+   - Confirm the navigation order follows the visual and reading order, so users don’t jump around confusingly.

 7. **Test on Different Browsers and Devices**
-   - Quickly check keyboard navigation on multiple browsers and devices to catch environment-specific issues[5].
+   - Quickly check keyboard navigation on multiple browsers and devices to catch environment-specific issues.

 ***

-By simply hiding the mouse and exclusively using the keyboard, you can quickly detect major accessibility barriers and improve site usability for keyboard users[2][6][7].
+By simply hiding the mouse and exclusively using the keyboard, you can quickly detect major accessibility barriers and improve site usability for keyboard users.

 To implement a **focus trap** in a modal, you ensure that keyboard focus stays **contained inside the modal** while it's open, preventing users from tabbing to elements outside the modal.
 This is critical for accessibility, especially for keyboard and screen reader users.